DutchAzureMeetup/BigDataIngestion1/README.md

 7. Deploy: **.\deploy.ps1**
 8. In the storage account create a new container called: fromeventhub

-## Deploy Directly from the portal
+## Deploy directly from the portal

 1. Click this button (hold CTRL while clicking to open in a new tab):